KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 ### 3.August 2021 - 28.August 2021

 **Summary of Impact:**
-Some level alarms have not been created nor send via e-mail to users.
+Some level alarms have not been created nor sent via e-mail to users.

 **Preliminary Root Cause:**
 An error in the alarming system caused to stop working due to one single faulty alarm setting of one user.

 **Mitigation:**
-The particular alarm setting has been fixed and counter measurments have been implemented that this should never occure again.
+The particular alarm setting has been fixed, and counter measurements have been implemented that this should never occur again.
 We decided not to re-trigger the e-mails as this would look like a spam attack to some users.

 ---